 Note: I’m aware that others will have strong, differing opinions on the use of some of these products.
 I included safety notes and links to recommended guidelines, and encourage fellow parents to make informed decisions for themselves!

 Our favorite: Baby Bjorn Carrier Mini (at Target, Amazon, BabyBjorn)

 Poor Nori had bad reflux as a newborn and cried around the clock, which left us feeling helpless.
-We had the most success soothing her while babywearing, and tried over half a dozen styles.
-Carriers in general are awesome since they 1) keep baby close to you but your hands free, 2) help reflux-prone babies stay upright after feeding, and 3) soothe fussy babies into longer naps.
+We had the most success soothing her while babywearing throughout the day, and tried over half a dozen styles.
+Carriers in general are awesome since they 1) keep baby close to you but your hands free, 2) help reflux-prone babies stay upright after feeding, and 3) soothe fussy babies into staying asleep for longer naps.

-For an option that both Nick and I can use, we loved the Carrier Mini starting at around 3 weeks through now.
+For an option that both Nick and I can use, we loved the Carrier Mini starting at around 3 weeks through almost one year (bigger babies will outgrow this sooner).
 It’s very petite-friendly, doesn’t “swallow up” smaller babies like full size carriers do (even with the infant inserts), and comes in soft jersey or breathable mesh.
-The downside is that it’ll be outgrown within the first year.
+I wear the straps on the shortest setting and tuck the long tails underneath behind me.

 2. Baby Wrap

 Our favorite: Solly Baby Wrap (comes in regular or petite lengths)